 The lamp is a representation of the mind of the identity in which all beliefs are held.
 Our cumulative beliefs can hold us more powerfully than any whips or chains.
 The lamp ensures that we only see what is reflected by the internal walls of the lamp.
 This means we can only see what our beliefs have defined to be real.
 We cannot see beyond the walls of our lamp until we stop worshipping the lamp as real.
 The lamp is all of the beliefs our mind collectively uses to sustain what we define to be ‘reality’.
-The lamp is a metaphorical representation of the mind of our identity.
+The lamp is a metaphorical representation of the educated mind of an identity.
 The lamp is constructed of our own beliefs.

 It does not matter what is seen beyond the lamp because everything is filtered by the walls of the lamp.
 The walls of the lamp are perception which filters vision to ensure that everything that is seen is replaced by what it is believed to be.
 We are looking for our salvation in ‘success’, ‘wealth’, ‘relationships’, ‘war’, ‘crime’ and ‘fame’.
 We have made the things we pursue our saviours.
 If we achieve what we are seeking we ‘unconsciously’ think it will free us from the lamp.
 So if we have a belief that we are not good enough because we are not smart enough we may work to get qualifications.